Dino-Corry/simple_shell/README.md

 * [Authors](#authors)

 ## Description
 This is collaborative project made by Dino & Temitope with the help of Nfon Andrew repository, students of Software Engineering at Alx School.
-It simply consists of trying to develop and make our own UNIX command line interpreter (Shell).
+It simply consists of us trying to develop and make our own UNIX command line interpreter (Shell).

  It's a recreation of the <kbd>sh</kbd> shell a command line interpreter, this program has the exact same output as <kbd>sh</kbd> <kbd>(/bin/sh)</kbd> as well as the exact same error output
  ## File Structure